miracle-42/demo.futureforms/README.md

 SQL-statements are written in the Javascript application and then passed through the backend directly to the database.

-It is therefore necessary to protect with `GRANT` and other security technics.
+It is therefore necessary to protect the database with `GRANT`, `POLICY` and other security technics.

 SQL-statments like `DROP` and `CREATE` can be blacklisted in `openrestdb` but it is recommended to only `GRANT` necessary statements in the database itself.

 ![Figure: Compare Security](img/compare-security.svg)